 Adapted from Sweet, 2010.

-I made a list of people who had contributed to my situation and then drew a pie-chart allocating percentages.
+I made a list of the people who had contributed to my situation and then gave them each a percentage according to the role they played in what happened.
+I soon saw I did not hold the majority share.
 Give that a go, if guilt comes to visit.

 12. It's best to agree a form of words about your absence

 As soon as you are able, I recommend agreeing a form of words that everyone is to use about your absence.
 Let them know too if it’s OK to hear from people.